MarcJPH/Milestone-Project-2/README.md

  - The addition of sounds to bring more life to the game.
  - A leaderboard to store the players score and allow them to compare to others.
  - The correct answer in the alert message when player selects the wrong answer.
+ - A notification of the questions and the correct answers once player has finished the quiz.

 #### Technologies Used